-The overall aim of Lakers is to enable children and adults with an intellectual disability to develop their innate skills and self-esteem in an environment which is inclusive and supportive.
+Lakers aims to enable children and adults with an intellectual disability to develop and nurture their own personal skills and self-esteem in a supportive, inclusive and fun environment.

 At Lakers we support adults and children with intellectual disabilities.
 We provide members with the opportunity to grow, learn and enhance their personal skills and confidence through a range of sports and social activities including; football, basketball, cooking, art, skiing, computer literacy, dancing and much more.
 We run over 60 activities a week for our 400 members, our centre is open 6 days a week, and is supported by over 160 volunteers.

 Lakers Sports and Recreational Club was founded in 1989 by a group of parents in Bray who had children with an intellectual disability and who saw a real need to fill a social, sporting and developmental gap.
 There was nowhere for parents and children to socialise or gain support outside of service hours.
 Lakers started as the name suggests, a basketball club associated with the Special Olympics and then grew to 4 sporting activities.
 Parents and children loved it but it was obvious there were so many other families missing out as their children were not interested in just sport, and so Lakers grew.
 The families rallied the community together to fundraise for Lakers, applied for grants, and pushed Lakers into the spotlight creating a strong foundation for Lakers to become a much bigger club employing a small group of staff and instructors.

 From just 4 activities, 30 years later Lakers is proud to offer to offer over 60 activities per week for our members aged 5 to 70 years old, offering membership throughout Wicklow and South Dublin.